FFFSTANZA/FoloCharge/PHASE4_COMPLETION.md

 ## Conclusion

-Phase 4 successfully transforms FoloCharge from a functional tool into a **premium, enterprise-level SaaS platform**.
+Phase 4 successfully transforms Folonite DMS from a functional tool into a **premium, enterprise-level SaaS platform**.
 The new interface provides:

 ✅ Professional, polished design
 ✅ Intuitive navigation structure